Chinese surname

 Chinese surnames are used by Han Chinese and Sinicized ethnic groups in Greater China, Korea, Vietnam and among overseas Chinese communities around the world such as Singapore and Malaysia.
-Written Chinese names begin with surnames, unlike the Western tradition in which surnames are written last.
+Chinese names begin with surnames, unlike the Western tradition in which surnames are given last.
 Around 2,000 Han Chinese surnames are currently in use, but the great proportion of Han Chinese people use only a relatively small number of these surnames; 19 surnames are used by around half of the Han Chinese people, while 100 surnames are used by around 87% of the population.
 A report in 2019 gives the most common Chinese surnames as Wang and Li, each shared by over 100 million people in China.
 The remaining eight of the top ten most common Chinese surnames are Zhang, Liu, Chen, Yang, Huang, Zhao, Wu and Zhou.

-Two distinct types of Chinese surnames existed in ancient China, namely xing (姓 (xìng)) ancestral clan names and shi (氏 (shì)) branch lineage names.
+Two distinct types of Chinese surnames existed in ancient China, namely xing (姓 (xìng, hsing)), which were matrilineal, and shi (氏 (shì, shih)), which were patrilineal.
 Later, the two terms were used interchangeably, and in the present day, xing refers to the surname and shi may refer either the clan or maiden name.
 The two terms may also be used together as xingshi for family names or surnames.
 Most Chinese surnames (xing) in current use were originally shi.
-The earliest xing surname might be matrilinear, but Han Chinese family name has been exclusively patrilineal for a couple of millennia, passing from father to children.
+The earliest xing surname might be matrilinear, but Han Chinese family name has been almost exclusively patrilineal for a couple of millennia, passing from father to children.
 This system of patrilineal surnames is unusual in the world in its long period of continuity and depth of written history, and Chinese people may view their surnames as part of their shared kinship and Han Chinese identity.
 Women do not normally change their surnames upon marriage, except sometimes in places with more western influences such as Hong Kong.
 Traditionally Chinese surnames have been exogamous in that people tend to marry those with different surnames.

 The most common Chinese surnames were compiled in the Song dynasty work Hundred Family Surnames, which lists over 400 names.
 The colloquial expressions lǎobǎixìng (老百姓; lit. "old hundred surnames") and bǎixìng (wikt:百姓, lit. "hundred surnames") are used in Chinese to mean "ordinary folks", "the people", or "commoners".